Menu

 Course structure

-The course will open on September 18.
+The course will open on May 5.
 Participants will work at their own pace to complete the viewing and reading of resources.
-At the end of Term 4, an optional online meetup will be offered for participants, however attendance at this meetup is not compulsory to achieve the course requirements.
-Due to the amount of content being offered, the course will remain open until December 8, 2023.
-Participants will submit a reflection on their learning at the end of the flexible blended learning course.
+During Term 3, an optional online meetup will be offered for participants, however attendance at this meetup is not compulsory to achieve the course requirements.
+Due to the amount of content being offered, the course will remain open until July 25, 2025.

 Course Overview